yiisoft/aliases/README.md

 ### Alias removal

-If you need to remove alias runtime, set it to `null`:
+If you need to remove alias runtime:

 ```php
 use Yiisoft\Aliases\Aliases;